SDraw/driver_leap/README.md

     * Grip - bending of middle, ring and pinky fingers
     * Touchpad - thumb press
     * Touchpad circle - index finger of another hand directed to palm
-    * Thumbstick press - touch of thumb finger tip by index finger tip of another hand
+    * Thumbstick press - touching of thumb finger tip and index finger tip of another hand
-    * Button A - pinch gesture (tips of thumb finger and index finger)
+    * Button A - touching of thumb and middle finger tips
-    * Button B - tips of thumb finger and pinky finger
+    * Button B - touching of thumb and pinky finger tips
     * System button - formed T-shape with two hands

 Currently, there are no free gestures that can simulate thumbstick direction.